 7. Creamy Pearl Curls

 Thanks to the warmer shades of platinum used in this gorgeous ‘do, the effect is pearly and especially expensive.
-Streaks of soft lavender add a lot of dimension to the pearl hair color.
+Streaks of soft lavender hair color add a lot of dimension to the pearl hair color.

 8. Peek-A-Boo Pearl Hair